Shree33/comp20-sbhanderi/messages/README.md

-The README File
+Messages Lab

-Every assignment and lab shall include a README file that describes the work.
-This description must:
+Author: Shreenath Bhanderi

-Identify what aspects of the work have been correctly implemented and what have not.
+This website pulls data from the included json file and displays it on the html page correctly formatted.

-Identify anyone with whom you have collaborated or discussed the assignment.
+Implementation: Everything has been correctly implemented according to the  instructions.

-Say approximately how many hours you have spent completing the assignment.
+Collaboration: I did not discuss this lab with anyone else.

-Be written in either text format (README.txt) or in Markdown (README.md).
-No other formats will be accepted.
+Hours: This lab took 2 hours to finish.

-For this lab, you must also answer an important question: is it possible to request the data from a different origin (e.g., http://messagehub.herokuapp.com/) or from your local machine (from file:///) from using XMLHttpRequest?
-Why or why not?
-Please read the following three articles, in order, to help you answer this question:
+Questions: is it possible to request the data from a different origin (e.g., http://messagehub.herokuapp.com/) or from your local machine (from file:///) from using XMLHttpRequest?
+Why or why not?: No, Since XMLHttpRequest adheres to same-origin policy, we can not access the data located in those locations.